"Building Positive, Healthy Communities"

 Sara Quick has been involved with the Kansas Institute for Positive Behavior Support since 2006, first as a student, then a facilitator, regional trainer, and was hired onto the project as a Research Assistant in March 2013.
 Sara has a Master’s degree in Early Childhood Special Education with an emphasis on Autism and behavior analysis.
 In her spare time, Sara loves to cook, be with friends, watch KU sports, and spend time with her husband and two young children.

-Chris develops web applications for KIPBS, creates and edits web content, and offers technological support to the KIPBS team and its partners.
+Chris develops web and mobile applications for KIPBS, creates and edits web content, and offers technological support to the KIPBS team and its partners.
 Chris has a bachelor's degree in Philosophy from the University of Kansas and a Master's Degree in Library Science from Emporia State University.
-In his spare time, Chris spends time with family, familiarizes himself with new web-related technologies, reads, and writes.
+In his spare time, Chris spends time with family, familiarizes himself with new web-related technologies, and reads.